Our mission started out as a small operation focused on supporting an inner-city children’s feeding program and an annual Christmas celebration.

 Our role here is twofold.
 First, the pastor and his wife offer us a mutually beneficial source of Bible study and discussion.
 He asks us for faith and emotional support.
 We find the more we give, the more we get from this amazing couple.

 Second, we all have a dream of 600 children and their children eventually joining the church.
 This is a rare under-served area of the country.
-A small Catholic church and one other evangelical group are all we found in this big residential community of day laborers and farmers.
+We look forward to spending a lot of time in this big residential community of day laborers and farmers.

 Guatemala is located along the Ring of Fire and between two oceans.
 As such, it is one of the most disaster-prone countries in the world.
 Throw in generally non-existent building standards, and you can understand why we made sure to include disaster response as a recognized role in our government certifications.